 Cross-examination may relate any matter that the witness is able to deal with in respect to the issues in dispute in the litigation and your credibility.

 As such, cross-examination is not limited to matters referred to in the witness statement – including statements made outside court which are inconsistent with the evidence given in the witness statement.

 When you are questioned in court

 The barrister is really asking questions on behalf of the judge.
 So when the barrister asks you questions, you look at them.

 When you answer the question, you look at the judge.
-Here's a company which can help you prepare for your time in court as a witness.

 - Can you be forced to give a witness statement?